PEtab-dev/petab_sciml/doc/format.rst

 single global array to specify the input's data in all conditions, or multiple condition-specific arrays.
 In the global case, the name of the array must be ``0`` [STRING].
-In the condition-specific case, the name of the array must be a semicolon-delimited list of all relevant condition IDs.
+In the condition-specific case, the name of the array must be a semicolon-delimited list of all relevant condition IDs and an array must be specified for all conditions.

 The schema is provided as a :download:`JSON schema <standard/array_data_schema.json>`.
 Currently, validation is only provided via the PEtab SciML library, and does